Yousif-Ahmed/ROS-Mapping-Robot/README.md

 While in the project directory, run the following commands in separate terminals:

-1. Launch Gazebo + rViz
+1. Launch Gazebo + rViz simulations

     ```bash
     source runSimulators.sh